RoberG/MUVA-Robotica/_posts/2020-02-15-Practice 1 - Followline.md

 ## First steps

-The first task done was the image thresholding, just holding the red pixels of the line that has to be traced to make it easy to the formula one.
+The first task was the thresholding of the image.
+It has been necessary change the colour space to HSV, because this space has greater independence of lighting, followed by just holding the red pixels of the line that has to be traced to make it easy to the formula one using a colour filter.

 ## First version